Late tip-in helps Providence hold off No. 10 Villanova 54-52

-Already without point guard Collin Gillespie, who tore his MCL on Wednesday, the Big East champion Wildcats lost backup Justin Moore to an ankle injury in the first half.
+It was the fourth straight road loss for the Wildcats, who lost point guard Collin Gillespie to a torn MCL on Wednesday and backup Justin Moore to an ankle injury in the first half against the Friars.
+Coach Jay Wright said Moore’s injury was ”pretty severe.”

+”Our problem was not missing Collin at the point guard spot,” Wright said. ”We definitely had our chances.
+We had free throws; we had shots at the rim.
+It just wasn’t meant to be.
+It’s hard to accept that.”

 Samuels scored 16 of his 21 points in the second half, making back-to-back layups to start a 14-2 run and adding the last five points of the rally that gave the Wildcats (16-5, 11-4) a 50-49 lead with less than three minutes left.

 Duke made one of two free throws to tie it, and then sank a floater with just over a minute left to make it 52-50.
-After Samuels made a pair of free throws, Jared Bynum fired up a jumper that bounced off the rim, and Duke tipped it in.
+After Samuels made a pair of free throws, Jared Bynum fired up a jumper that bounced off the rim, and Duke’s fingertips were the highest of the six players going for the rebound.

-Villanova coach Jay Wright called timeout, then changed his play after Providence called timeout.
-Robinson-Earl got free from the right side, but the ball bounced high off the rim and by the time Samuels got his hand on it, it was too late.
+Wright called timeout, then changed his play after Providence called timeout.
+Watson went for the steal on the inbounds, allowing Robinson-Earl to get free for a 3-pointer, but the ball bounced high off the rim and by the time Samuels got his hand on it, it was too late.

+”I don’t know what I was thinking,” Watson said with a laugh. ”I was praying to God he did not make it.”

-Robinson-Earl had 11 points and 13 rebounds for the Wildcats, who clinched the Big East regular-season title with a victory on Wednesday night.
+Robinson-Earl had 11 points and 13 rebounds for the Wildcats, who clinched the Big East regular-season title by beating Creighton on Wednesday night.
+They will be the No. 1 seed in the conference tournament that begins on Wednesday.

 PC led 38-18 in the first before Villanova scored the first 11 points of the second.
 The Friars held a 47-36 advantage with nine minutes left before Samuels scored nine points during the rally that gave the Wildcats their first lead since the opening basket of the game.